 Staff deleted Condition of Certification BIO-24 and had stated the reason for the deletion is that Staff has included new mitigation measures for Golden Eagles in its new Condition of Certification BIO-15.
 The SA deletion of Condition of Certification BIO-24 is unacceptable to NextEra Blythe Solar.
 There have been no new data to indicate the risk to golden eagles has increased or that the Modified Project alters any of the analysis or findings of the Final Decision relating to Golden Eagles.
 Therefore, there is no justification for revising the eagle requirements to change and become more stringent as rewritten in BIO-15 by Staff.
-Staff and NextEra Blythe Solar had productive discussions at the November 12, 2013 Workshop at which it was agreed that Condition of Certification BIO-24 would be kept in place but Staff requested deletion of a portion of the language.
-Therefore we provide the following for Staff and Committee consideration.
+We request that Condition of Certification BIO-24 remain as written in the Final Decision and that Condition of Certification BIO-15 be modified as discussed above.